[News Reports]Should air show be banned after serial airplane crashes happened and took many lives away?

 Today, the memorial of Flight Lieutenant Jon Egging still standing at Bournemouth sea front, the red ribbon had tied in remembrance of those pilots and victims.
 People hope this would never happen again.

-go “it shouldn’t been banned, because it’s the air show held Quetiapine online no prescription for many years, it brings many visitor to Bournemouth, it is a major event every year in Bournemouth I think, however, government have to do something to prevent this kind of tragic happened, for instance, every plane must be checked carefully before it launches”
+enter “it shouldn’t been banned, because it’s the air show held enter for many years, it brings many visitor to Bournemouth, it is a major event every year in Bournemouth I think, however, government have to do something to prevent this kind of tragic happened, for instance, every plane must be checked carefully before it launches”

 According to the AAIB, the cause of the crash is: